CortexIntelligentAutomation/docs/content/en/docs/2024.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 #### Application Servers

 {{% alert title="Note" %}}
-For production platforms it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
+For production platforms it is recommended that X.509 SSL multi-domain or wildcard certificates are obtained from a Certificate Authority and used for installation.
 For non-production platforms, certificates can be omitted from installation and it will create and use self-signed certificates.
 This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.
 {{% / alert %}}

-An X.509 SSL wildcard certificate should be used to:
+An X.509 SSL multi-domain or wildcard certificate should be used to:

 * Secure communication between the load balancer and the nodes on the Application Servers.
 * Secure communication between the Application Services.